edisonaugusthy/ng-scrollbar/README.md

 ## Usage steps
  - Run `npm i ng-scroller --save` in command prompt from root of your project folder
- - Add import to App Module like this `import { NgScrollbarModule } from 'ng-scrollbar';`
+ - Add import to App Module like this `import { NgScrollbarModule } from 'ng-scroller';`
  - Add to imports array in app module

   ```ts